mihaipriboi/Nerdvana_Nemesis_2023/README.md

 Encoder myEnc(ENCODER_PIN1, ENCODER_PIN2);
 ```

-The ecoder has only one function, and lucky for us is quite easy to understand it and code it.
-The constan, with which we are deviding the value the encoder returns us, was calculated by testing of diffrent lengths, so we are transforming the reading of the ecoder in cm.
+The encoder has only one function, and lucky for us it is quite easy to understand it and code it.
+The constant, with which we are dividing the value that the encoder has returned us, was calculated by testing of different lengths, so we are transforming the reading of the encoder in cm.

 ```ino
 long read_motor_encoder() {